IAR 99: Development

-The design of the aircraft started in 1975 and this would be the first jet trainer fully designed and built in Romania.
-In 1979 funding was approved for building the first trainer by I.Av.
-Craiova where the IAR 93 attack aircraft was currently built.
-The prototype (S-001) flew on 21 December 1985 with Lt.
+In 1975, design work on what would become the IAR 99 commenced, the project would produce the first jet trainer to be both fully designed and built in Romania.
+Four years later, funding was approved for the construction of the first aircraft by I.Av.
+Craiova; at the time, the firm was also engaged in the manufacture of the IAR 93 attack aircraft.
+In 1983, the existence of the IAR 99 was publicly revealed at the Paris Airshow; at the event, it was claimed that the aircraft was already being test flown.
+On 21 December 1985, the prototype (S-001) performed its maiden flight with Lt.
 Col. Vagner Ștefănel at the controls.
 S-002 served for static (ground) testing, S-003 being the second flying prototype (later re-serialled 7003).

-The aircraft entered series production in 1987, with 17 aircraft delivered to the Romanian Air Force by 1989.
-Two were lost in the 1990s (numbers 710 and 714).
+The aircraft entered series production in 1987, with 17 aircraft delivered to the Romanian Air Force by 1989..
+Early refinements and post-delivery modifications were focused around increasing operational safety as well as ease of maintenance.

-In 1990 the fall of the Eastern Bloc created new export opportunities for the aircraft, but while the aircraft had excellent aerodynamic and handling qualities, it was left behind in its class because of its obsolete avionics, with upgrading becoming a priority.
+In 1990, the fall of the Eastern Bloc created new export opportunities for the aircraft.
+Despite the aircraft possessing excellent aerodynamic and handling qualities, it was left behind in several competitors largely on account of its obsolete avionics.
+Accordingly, upgrades became a commercial priority.